-Professors W. De Boer (chairman), H. Hoeks, D. Holwerda, J. Primus, G. Spykman, C. Vos, L. Vos Associate Professors D. Oostendorp, L. Sweetman, H. Vander Goot Assistant Professor P. Holtrop Instructor J. Bolt
+Professors W. De Boer (chairman), H. Hoeks, D. Holwerda, J. Primus, G. Spykman, H. Vander Goot, C. Vos, L. Vos Associate Professor L. Sweetman Assistant Professor P. Holtrop Instructor R. Van Leeuwen

-THE DEPARTMENT offers a major in Religion and Theology, a minor in Church Education, and a teaching minor in the Academic Study of Religions.
-For each major a student must have completed either 103 or 108 with a minimum grade of C (2.0).
+THE DEPARTMENT offers a major in Religion and Theology, a minor in Church Education, a teaching minor in the Academic Study of Religions, and several other departmental minor programs.

-The program for the Religion and Theology concentration requires ten courses including 103 or 108, 206, 207, 208, 301, 303, 308, and 396.
+The major program in Religion and Theology requires ten courses including 103 or 108, 206, 301, 303, and 396.
 An approved four-course sequence in another department is also required.
+Prerequisite to admission to the program is the completion of 103 or 108 with a minimum grade of C (2.0).
 The adviser for this program is the chairman.

 The minor program in Church Education is for students preparing for the leadership of educational programs in churches.
 It requires Art 231 or Music 236, Psychology 151 and 201, 204, or 207, Religion 245, 246, and 319, and Sociology 311.
-This minor program may be taken with a major in Religion and Theology.
+This minor program may be taken with a Religion and Theological major program.
 Students who plan to serve as directors of education in churches should do graduate work in Church Education.
-The adviser for this program is Mr. Henry Hoeks.
+The adviser for this program is Mr. Henry